UESTC-nnLab/LGFC/README.md

 # LGFC

-Multi-scale Vision Transformer with Level-wise Decoding for Infrared Small Target Detection
+Local-Global Feature Collaborative Learning with Level-Wise Decoding for Infrared Small Target Detection

 Currently, it is still in the process of refinement.
 After the formal publication of the paper, the code will be further improved.
 ![frame](https://github.com/user-attachments/assets/475b242e-6300-4ebd-9315-5d6364ce760d)